La pregunta aparece con frecuencia en los diagnósticos de BI: "¿Qué conviene más, Power BI o Tableau?" La respuesta depende del contexto.

 Lo que puedes controlar antes de elegir herramienta: qué preguntas de negocio necesitas responder cada semana, dónde viven tus datos y qué tan limpios están, quién va a construir los dashboards y quién los va a usar, y cuánto presupuesto tienes para licencias e implementación.

-Si tienes claridad en esas cuatro preguntas, la decisión entre Power BI y Tableau se vuelve obvia.
-Si no la tienes, el diagnóstico gratuito de Analytics Insider existe exactamente para eso.
+Si tienes claridad en esas cuatro preguntas, la decisión entre Power BI y Tableau se vuelve más concreta.
+El diagnóstico gratuito de Analytics Insider ayuda a estructurar esa evaluación.

 The market context in 2026